Skip to main content

 Learning Objectives:

-• Understanding what constitutes a fire/smoke rated joint assembly
+• What constitutes a fire and smoke rated joint assembly

-• Understanding what the design professional should consider when specifying and detailing protection using dynamic static perimeter and head of wall joints
+• What design professionals should consider when specifying and detailing protection of fire and smoke rated perimeter joints

 Face-to-Face (Lunch & Learn)